Testing Process

 What to Expect

-An Evaluation typically has 3 phases: the intake interview, the testing phase, and the debrief meeting.
+An Evaluation typically has 3 phases: an intake interview, the testing phase, and a debrief meeting.
 For adult clients the intake interview and testing may occur on one day, however, for children under age 18 the intake is typically completed with a parent or guardian a week or two prior to testing.
-Testing for younger clients is usually completed over 2 to 3 different days for between 2 and 3 hours a session.
+Testing for younger clients is usually completed over 2 to 3 different days for 2 to 3 hours per session.
 The length of each session depends on complexity and the age of the client.
-Your provider will also consult with other professionals knowledgeable about you or your child during this process if authorization is granted.
-Debrief meetings typically occur two weeks after testing.
+Your provider will also consult with other professionals knowledgeable about you or your child during this process with your authorization.
+Debrief meetings typically occur one to two weeks after testing.
 You may be wondering what actually happens during testing.
 Here are some examples of activities examinees might engage in:

 • Answering questions out loud or choosing from visual multiple choice responses